Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Direct and inverse sketching as signal sampling

-\begin{remark}[\textbf{Signal recovery via selection sampling}] \normalfont Note that $\rank\{\bbC \bbV_{k}\}=k$ is the same condition for exact signal recovery as with selection sampling [cf. \eqref{eqn_reconstructed-x-selection}].
-Hence, the same techniques proposed in~\cite{chen15} for finding a subset of $p$ rows of $\bbV_{k}$ that are linearly independent can be used here.
-This coincidence should not come as a surprise, since in the absence of noise the design of $\bbC$ \textit{decouple}s from that of $\bbH_s$.
-As a result, existing methods to determine the most informative nodes in sampling scenarios are also applicable here~\cite{Geert}. \end{remark}
+In the absence of noise the design of $\bbC$ \textit{decouples} from that of $\bbH_s$.
+Towards designing $\bbC^{*}$, the $O(p^{3})$ complexity techniques proposed in~\cite{chen15} for finding a subset of $p$ rows of $\bbV_{k}$ that are linearly independent can be used here.
+Other existing methods to determine the most informative samples are relevant as well~\cite{Geert}.